-The national Centers for Disease Control and Prevention (CDC) and the Mississippi State Department of Health (MSDH) continue to closely monitor an outbreak of respiratory illnesses caused by a novel (new) coronavirus COVID-19, and are working to limit the spread of cases nationally and in Mississippi.
+The national Centers for Disease Control and Prevention (CDC) and the Mississippi State Department of Health continue to closely monitor the outbreak of respiratory illnesses caused by the novel (new) coronavirus COVID-19, and are working to limit the spread of cases nationally and in Mississippi.
 MSDH is actively working with doctors and hospitals on responding safely and effectively to this outbreak.

 What MSDH Is Doing

 The Mississippi State Department of Health is aggressively responding to the rapidly evolving COVID-19 situation.
-With other state agencies, it has activated emergency operations in order to prepare for possible person-to-person transmission of COVID-19 in Mississippi.
+With other state agencies, it has activated emergency operations in order to slow the spread of COVID-19 in Mississippi.

 Other steps that MSDH is taking include:

-- Working with hospitals and healthcare providers across the state to plan for possible cases of COVID-19, preparing them to identify and safely treat cases.
+- Planning: Working directly with hospitals and healthcare providers across the state to plan for possible cases of COVID-19, preparing them to identify and safely treat cases.

 - Readiness: Assessing statewide hospital capacities, ensuring the capacity of the MSDH Public Health Laboratory for COVID-19 testing, and informing all Mississippi healthcare providers about procedures for identifying and testing for coronavirus cases.